 What is Local Allergic Rhinitis?

 LAR can be treated very effectively with allergy drop therapy.
-In these patients we formulate the allergy drops based upon the patient’s history.
-The types of exposures specific to the time of year has a direct impact on the symptoms experienced by the patient.
+In these patients, we formulate the allergy drops based upon the patient’s history.
+The types of exposures specific to the time of year have a direct impact on the symptoms experienced by the patient.
 Common and typical exposures include the following:

 - Local weeds

 Allergy drops treatment can be very effective in resolving the patient’s symptoms.